Categories

 Diarrhea is most common adverse effect of oral magnesium.

-Intravenous therapy is with 2-4 g of 50% magnesium sulfate diluted in saline or dextrose IV over 30-60 minutes.
+Intravenous therapy is with 2-4 g of 50% magnesium sulfate diluted in saline or dextrose IV over 30-60 minutes, is indicated impatience with hyper magnesia that is refractory oral treatment.

 In cases of life-threatening arrhythmias intravenous push of the magnesium sulfate is appropriate.